 Have you ever wondered why the digital strategies adopted by your company are not generating results?

-Or are you one of the few who think your company’s digital strategy is a winning strategy?
+Or are you one of the few who thinks that your company’s digital strategy is a winning strategy?
 If this is the case, congratulations!

-An research finished a few years ago by McKinsey showed that only 8% of companies believe that their business models will survive digitization.
-Only 8% of the companies surveyed said that their current business model would remain economically viable if the sector continued to digitize in its current course and speed.
+A survey conducted a few years ago by McKinsey showed that only 8% of companies believe that their business models will survive digitalization.
+Only 8% of the companies surveyed said that their current business model would remain economically viable if the industry continued digitizing at its current course and speed.

 Companies are used to change.
-However, the strength and speed with which digital changes occur is unprecedented.
+However, the force and speed with which digital changes occur is unprecedented.

 Knowing that the threat is so clear, why do most digital strategies fail?

-This is why some digital strategies don't work:
+This is why some digital strategies do not work out: